aliakakis/react-starter/README.md

 # react-starter
-Generic react starter project with optional .
+Generic react starter project with optional Redux or Fluxify.

 # Why this starter
 While I was teaching myself React I found that a lot of the starter projects were either too simple or too complex.
-This project has the minimun amount of resources to get you started.
+This project has the minimum amount of resources to get you started.
 This project will be updated to the latest stable React version whenever it is released.
 I will probably migrate everything to ES2015 and use high order components in the near future.